PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 "Business?"

-"He's gonna lie here in the hot sun for hours.
-And anyone who wants to buy a sausage is going to have to track through his blood and guts to get lunch.
-And who wants to do that, nobody.
-Sales take a hit.
+"Whattya got, like four, five more hours of daylight.
+That means his rotting corpse is gonna lie here in hot sun for hours.
+And anyone who wants to buy a sausage is going to have to track through his intestines to get lunch.
+And, y'know who wants to do that?
+Nobody.
+Stomp this kid flat and ya sales are gonna take a hit.
 And then, at the end of a long, profitless day, you still have to carry his body up the hill, and vffffp, into the river.
 That is, if the city watch don't get you first."

 While this was going on, I was wiggling, ever so slightly, out from under 'Pustle's foot.
 I had hope that I might yet make an escape. {He put such weight into my stomach,}

 "The city watch and I have an arrangement," 'Pustle said proudly.

-"You force them to eat your sausages?
+"You give them your sausages?
 It's a wonder they haven't arrested you already."

 "What do you mean?" said the man, sounding hurt.
 I squirmed a little more.